 I know how to keep a secret!
 A while back, my brother told me he was getting divorced after thirty-five years of marriage.
 He prefaced his announcement by asking me not to tell anyone.
 I promised not to tell anyone.

 A few months later, my brother posted his plans to get divorced on Facebook.
-I saw the post and thought he phrased it in such away that blamed neither party for the divorce.
+I saw the post and thought he phrased it in such a way that blamed neither party for the divorce.
 My wife was surprised by his announcement.
 She asked me, “Did you see that your brother is getting divorced?”
 “Yes, I knew about his divorce.
 He told me a few months ago that he was getting divorced.”
 My wife was surprised I knew and then asked me, “Why didn’t you tell me?”
 “Because I promised him not to tell anyone.
-So I didn’t tell anyone.”
+So, I didn’t tell anyone.”
 She insisted that I could have told her because she was my wife, and she should have been privy to such information.
-Well, I did not–and would not in the future–tell her or anyone a secret someone shared with me in strict confidentiality.
+Well, I did not–and will not in the future–tell her or anyone a secret someone shared with me in strict confidentiality.